 The Blockchain is meant to surpass these limitations and can complement prevailing technology investments.

-Aerospace and Defense industry deals with both private and public sector clients, involving huge transactions which can’t be compromised at any cost.
+The Aerospace and Defense industry deals with both private and public sector clients, involving huge transactions which can’t be compromised at any cost.
 These industries possess a need for tracking and inspecting transactions through different operational and supply chain partners.
 The Blockchain is Immutable, which means its data cannot be altered without the authentication of all the stakeholders involved.
 It acts as a single source of truth for all the nodes (stakeholders).

 Auditing is an imperative part of any organization, as it helps companies to monitor their data and determine the loopholes in their organization.
-Aerospace and Defense industry is no exception.
+The Aerospace and Defense industry is no exception.
 It is also looking for ways to promote ownership and accountability.
 Blockchain can deliver value to the business by providing real-time tracking and tracing.
 It creates an unfailing and accurate audit trail that provides transparency by validating each and every data modification.

-Aerospace and Defense companies often face a challenge in managing supply chain reflectiveness and transposition across all the levels of the supply chain.
-Blockchain being a decentralized digital ledger provides the purest, most validated and comprehensive information possible.
+Aerospace and Defense companies often face a challenge in managing supply chain reflectiveness and transposition across all levels of the supply chain.
+Blockchain being a decentralized digital ledger provides the purest, most validated and most comprehensive information possible.
 Assets are controlled and validated by their owners through a consent-based mechanism, and not by some third-party curators.

 Providing data security to the entire extended enterprise is a challenge for the Aerospace & Defense Industry.
 Through cryptographic encryption and hashing, Blockchain makes data secure, even when it is being transferred from one place to another.
 There is so much of computing power required for hacking a Blockchain that it becomes economically illogical for a hacker to steal any information since that much computing power can only be bought with a lot of money.

 Blockchain can help in eliminating the risk of fake data; it validates the authenticity of the information to create a secure and unchallengeable chain of data.
 It can track and deliver reliable aircraft configuration data during the course of the supply chain.
-The configuration data of airlines, aircraft constructors, and maintenance providers, is stored in their individual systems and they hardly tally their data with other party’s data.
+The configuration data of airlines, aircraft constructors, and maintenance providers, are stored in their individual systems and they hardly tally their data with other parties’ data.

 It’s really important to know about the actual configuration of an in-service aircraft, and Blockchain provides a way where Aerospace and Defense companies can securely share, capture and validate data from a single source.

-At times, it becomes difficult to confirm the rights of employees, partners, and customers to use the software, services, or avail warranty.
+At times, it becomes difficult to confirm the rights of employees, partners, and customers to use the software, or services, or avail of a warranty.
 Blockchain can enable disseminated digital rights management for technical publications and engineering data.
 Since it is a transparent network; the information is known to all the authenticated users, eliminating any chances of discrepancies and data mismatches.